adsweet/Phylogenetics_Lab/Lab5/README.md

 ![Figtree image](../Images/figtree_screen.png)

 Open your tree files from IQ-TREE with File --> Open.
-First, open Bombus_tree_bs.treefile.
+First, open the Bombus_tree_bs.treefile.
 When prompted, type in "bootstrap" to label the values.
-This tree is technically unrooted (we could have specified an outgroup using the -o flag).
+This tree is technically unrooted (we could have specified an outgroup using the `-o` flag in IQ-TREE).
 Now, on the left hand side, check the box to the left of “Branch Labels” and click on the triangle.
 Select "bootstrap" to be displayed on the branch labels.
 You should now see the bootstrap values on the tree.
 Next, we want to root the tree.
 Recall that the outgroup is Meliponini.
 Click on the branch leading to Meliponini and click “Reroot” on the top menu.
 You can also organize the tree by using either Tree > Increasing Node Order or Decreasing Node Order.
 This rotates the nodes by node order, which can enhance legibility of the tree.
 I usually prefer showing branches in increasing order.
 Another nice feature of FigTree is the flexibility to customize the appearance of your tree.
 Play around with the options in “Appearance” and font size of Tip Labels and Branch Labels to maximize the clarity of your tree.

 Follow the same steps to open your Bombus_tree_uf.treefile in FigTree.